sa5bke/flatpak-openspace/README.md

 `sudo flatpak install flathub org.freedesktop.Platform//18.08 org.freedesktop.Sdk//18.08`

 You would also benefit from atleast **6 GB** of RAM to avoid swapping.
+OpenSpace requires graphics support for OpenGL version 3.3.
+You can verify what drivers are used by flatpak by running `flatpak --gl-drivers`

 ## How to install